 - Milk protein concentrate: this stuff has a nasty origin – the dried leftovers of dairy processing from all over the world are mixed together and generically called MPC.
 Big food processing companies like Kraft save money by buying this cheap imported MPC rather than paying a fair price to U.S. dairy farmers.
 Food processors are petitioning the FDA to change the definition of milk, so they can list the liquid form of MPC as “milk” on product labels.

-- Soybean oil and soy flour: soybeans are full of natural toxins which leach minerals from the body.
+- Soybean oil and soy flour: soybeans are full of natural toxins that leach minerals from the body.
 In addition, soy crops are genetically engineered to withstand heavy applications of pesticides.
 It follows that the products of these crops carry pesticide residue with them.
 Finally, the process of making vegetable oils such as soybean oil uses several toxic chemicals.

 - Preservatives: there are three listed: Calcium propionate: which is a mold inhibitor, and is also used as an anti-fungal medication.
-Potassium sorbate: a mold and yeast inhibitor which can cause irritation of skin.
+Potassium sorbate: a mold and yeast inhibitor which can cause irritation of the skin.
 Tocopherols: a form of vitamin E. Used as antioxidant and rancidity retardant.

-- Guar gum: thickening agent made from cyamopsis tetragonolobus, a plant of Indian origin.
+- Guar gum: thickening agent made from Cyamopsis tetragonolobus, a plant of Indian origin.
 FDA says it’s safe in small amounts.
 Dangerous when used in weight loss products (it expands when wet and produces a feeling of fullness, but can also block the esophagus and stomach valves.